gamkedo-la/diggernaut/README.md

 # Diggernaut

 A fast-paced action rogue-like with infinite digging downward, inspired by Super Motherload, Downwell, and Spelunky.
-Dig endlessly downward, collecting gems, bones, and artifacts, while avoiding falling rocks, stealing valuable artifacts from the dragon's lair, and fighting off the various subterranean cryptids.
+Dig endlessly downward, collecting gems, bones, and artifacts, while avoiding falling rocks, stealing valuable artifacts from the squid's lair, and fighting off the various subterranean cryptids.

 Game will feature an inventory that's displayed on pause with tabs for each collection.